11-09-2013 Callsign changed from KD8LCD to N8SDR

 SDR control-logging and digital interfaces done via a N8SDR Built AMD FX-8320 processor-ASUS Sabertooth motherboard-SSD drive system running Windows 8.1 Professional 64bit

-Modes: SlOPBucket (SSB) (ESSB) -AM-CW an many Digital Modes
+Modes: SlOPBucket (SSB) (ESSB) -AM which is now my favorite-CW and many Digital Modes

 For more information vist my personal amateur radio webpage at :http://N8SDR.sopmcincy.org/